Gävle: History

 inhabitants lost their homes, and about 350 farms were destroyed.
 Almost the whole town north of Gavleån was burnt down.
 All the buildings south of Gavleån were saved.
 An area of the old town between the museum and the library has been preserved to this day as a historic reserve, Gamla Gefle.

 After the catastrophe of the fire Gävle developed its characteristic grid plan with large esplanades and green areas.
 It is now a green town with wide avenues.
 Stopping the spread of future town fires was the main idea behind this development.

+In July 1719 Hugo Hamilton, who built Fredriksskans fort, defended Gävle against Russian attacks.
+After attacking along the coast, the Russian forces, numbering 5000 and under the command of Peter von Lacy, attacked Gävle from the south along the road from Harnäs which they had recently occupied.
+Hamilton stopped them outside of the city near Järvsta.
+The Russians instead tried to attack the city from the sea but the 10 cannon battery at Fredriksskans were sufficient to turn away their forces 3 times.
+A final attempt was made to take the city by landing forces to the north at Engesberg.
+Hamilton quickly moved the defending forces northward to stop the attack.
+On 2 August von Lacy gave up and sailed homewards with his forces.

 An extensive redevelopment of the central town area was started during the 1950s.
 Around 1970 Gävle became a large urban district when it was united with the nearby municipalities of Valbo, Hamrånge, Hedesunda, and Hille.
 New suburbs like Stigslund, Sätra, Andersberg, and Bomhus have grown up around the central city.

 In the middle of the 1800s to the beginning of the 1900s, there was a bad harvest and a high unemployment rate in Sweden.
 At the same time, political and religious oppression occurred, and religious encounters outside the State Church were not allowed.
 This led many Swedes to emigrate to other countries such as the United States.
 During the early emigration era, Gävle was one of the cities from which people left on their journey to the US.
 People from parts of Gästrikland and other neighboring counties made their way to the harbor town of Gävle and then commenced their departure to America.